blackberry/OpenCV/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

         * **CV_CALIB_RATIONAL_MODEL** Coefficients k4, k5, and k6 are enabled.
 To provide the backward compatibility, this extra flag should be explicitly specified to make the calibration function use the rational model and return 8 coefficients.
 If the flag is not set, the function computes  and returns  only 5 distortion coefficients.

+    :param criteria: Termination criteria for the iterative optimization algorithm.

+    :param term_crit: same as ``criteria``.

 The function estimates the intrinsic camera parameters and extrinsic parameters for each of the views.
-The algorithm is based on [Zhang2000] and [BoughuetMCT].
+The algorithm is based on [Zhang2000]_ and [BouguetMCT]_.
 The coordinates of 3D object points and their corresponding 2D projections in each view must be specified.
 That may be achieved by using an object with a known geometry and easily detectable feature points.
 Such an object is called a calibration rig or calibration pattern,